biam05/comp-feup/README.md

-**CODE GENERATION:** (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)
+**CODE GENERATION:**

-The code is generated from .jmm files, creating OLLIR code that is used after to generate the Jasmin code.
+The OLLIR code is generated from .jmm files, creating OLLIR code that is used afterwards to generate the Jasmin code.

-The more efficient instructions are chosen in each situation, as describes in the Pros of our project.
+The more efficient instructions are chosen in each situation, as described in the Pros of our project.
 The limit of the stack and locals is calculated based on the instructions used in each method.

 We implemented our code generation iteratively:

-* Generate
+* Generating the class structure with constructor;
+* Generating the method stubs with parameters and appropriate return types;
+* Generating the method bodies (variable assignments, arithmetic operations and method invocations);
+* Generating the fields of the class;
+* Optimizing the instructions chosen for loading constants;
+* Optimizing the instructions chosen for loading and storing variables;
+* Generating incrementation of variables.

 **TASK DISTRIBUTION:**